microsoft/playwright/docs/api.md

 - `arg` <[EvaluationArgument]> Optional argument to pass to `pageFunction`
 - returns: <[Promise]<[JSHandle]>>

-Returns the value of the `pageFunction` invacation as in-page object (JSHandle).
+Returns the value of the `pageFunction` invocation as in-page object (JSHandle).

 The only difference between `page.evaluate` and `page.evaluateHandle` is that `page.evaluateHandle` returns in-page object (JSHandle).